ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-1-1.md

-Introduction: Explanation of the Importance of Innovative Thinking in Problem-Solving
+Explanation of the Importance of Innovative Thinking in Problem-Solving
 =====================================================================================

 Innovation is critical for success in today's rapidly changing world.
 Whether you're launching a new business, solving complex problems, or navigating personal challenges, innovative thinking can help you discover new possibilities and overcome obstacles.